notqmail/notqmail.org/Doing-releases.md

 This is my cheatsheet about what I have been doing to get the notqmail-1.08 release out of the door.

+## Pre-release checks

+Make sure the expected popular patches (TLS, ...) still apply, or that we've prepared rebased versions that do.

 ## Wiki page

 We collected all merged PRs on the wiki paged named like the release.